Training and support

 - Selection of a suitable OA repository for archiving.

-Workshop leader Jenny Delasalle worked for fifteen years in research support roles at various British libraries.
-At her last employer, the University of Warwick, she was the founding manager of the institutional repository and established one of England’s first Open Access publication funds.
-More recently, she freelanced for universities, publishers and software providers and she joined the Open Access Team of the Medical Library in January 2018.
+Jenny Delasalle, OA Envoy at the Charité, is a professional librarian with over twenty years of experience in supporting researchers.
+At the University of Warwick she was the founding manager of the institutional repository and set up one of the first open access publication funds in England.
+More recently, she has worked as a freelancer for universities, publishers and software vendors and joined the Open Access team of the Charité Medical Library in January 2018, originally in a different capacity.

 Aimed at: The workshop is suitable for both scientists and students at the Charité and the BIH.